10000 steps a day

 And every person is a “separate universe”, there is no way to give a general recipe for everyone.

 We therefore recommend that you develop a personal program, along with proper hydration and balanced diet, tailored to its individual features in body structure and current lifestyle and planned training.
 At the Health Academy – Galanto, we can make such a program for each of our members, depending on his wishes.

 Our practice shows that the desire for active sport occurs only when a person takes up little of his weight – it is difficult to sport a bag of cement on the back 😉 – so we give priority to the diet and the initial guidelines for a change in lifestyle.
 Of course, it would be best to include the sport as early as the first day of the change.

-But all these and many more interesting things you will learn at our Academy of Health – have you already recorded?
+But all these and many more interesting things you will learn at our online challenges – did you enroll already?